amirbawab/AVR-cheat-sheet/README.md

 * As explained above, the INTx can report event on different degrees.
 To specify this degree level, refer to the datasheet at section "External Interrupt Control Register A" in order to set the value for `EICRA`.
 * The ATmega328p has two INTx pins (INT0 and INT1).
 To specify the used one(s), set the value for `EIMSK` by checking the options in the datasheet at section "External Interrupt Mask Register".
 * To activate interrupts use `sei()` and to deactivate them use `cli()`.
+* To handle events from INTx, use the following function `ISR(INTx_vect){...}`

 #### Configure PCINTx
+* In general, the Data Direction value (DDxn) for INTx is set to "input", and the port value (PORTxn) is set to high (enable pull-up resitor).
+However, setting the Data Direction for INTx to "output" will still trigger an event.
+* Set the range of pins which the interrupt handler will be listening to.
+This can be done by setting the value for the `PCICR` with corresponding range(s).
+Details about setting this register can be found in the datasheet at section "Pin Change Interrupt Control Register".
+* In the selected ranges, mask out the pins that will not provide any interrupts by setting the value for `PCMSKx` where `x` is the group index for the selected pin range.
+If more than one range is selected, then multiple `PCMSKx` should be defined.
+For more information about the values for that register refer to the datasheet at section "Pin Change Mask Register ...".
+* To activate interrupts use `sei()` and to deactivate them use `cli()`.
+* To handle events from PCINTx, use the following function `ISR(PCINTy_vect){...}` where `y` is the group index of the selected range pins.

 #### Example of external interrputs
 Example for using external interrupts can be found in the section [Examples](#examples)